waffle-iron/docs/source/elastic.rst

 Check for records in Elastic Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now check the logs of the connector you should see this

 Now if we check the logs of the connector we should see 2 records being inserted to Elastic Search: